Robo3D/User-Manuals/docs/source/R1Plus/maintenance/index.rst

 Cleaning the print bed surface
 -----

 The Robo R1+ Plus print bed surface is glass.
-Make sure to clean it with a isopropyl alcohol and a damp cloth to ensure your print bed is clean for the new layer of adhesive so your prints will stick to its surface.
+Make sure to clean it with a isopropyl alcohol and a damp cloth to ensure your print bed is clean for the new layer of adhesive.
+This will ensure your prints will stick to its surface.

 .. image:: images/clean.gif